Microsoft in talks to invest $10 bln in ChatGPT owner -Semafor

-Jan 9 (Reuters) - Microsoft Corp MSFT.O is said to be in talks to invest $10 billion into OpenAI, the owner of ChatGPT, Semafor reported on Monday, citing people familiar with the matter.
+Jan 9 (Reuters) - Microsoft Corp MSFT.O is in talks to invest $10 billion into OpenAI, the owner of ChatGPT, which will value the San Francisco-based firm at $29 billion, Semafor reported on Monday, citing people familiar with the matter.

-The funding includes other venture firms and will value San Francisco-based OpenAI at $29 billion, the report said.
+The funding includes other venture firms and deal documents were sent to prospective investors in recent weeks, with the aim to close the round by the end of 2022, the report said.

+Microsoft declined to comment, while OpenAI did not immediately respond to Reuters' request for comment.

+This follows a Wall Street Journal report that said OpenAI was in talks to sell existing shares at a roughly $29 billion valuation, with venture capital firms such as Thrive Capital and Founders Fund buying shares from existing shareholders.

 (Reporting by Aarati Krishna in Bengaluru; Editing by Savio D'Souza)